3d rendering of RNA

 We take our name from the mythological Greek heroine Atalanta, a fierce huntress and, in some accounts, the only woman to sail with the Argonauts in their quest for the Golden Fleece.
 The protein Argonaute 2 plays an essential role in RNA interference — and like the Argonauts, we are visionary and courageous in our exploration of new frontiers.

-Chief Scientific Officer
+Chief Executive Officer

 Chief Medical Officer